stroucki/Pale-Moon/README.md

 browser derived from Firefox/Mozilla community code.
 The source tree is mostly laid out like Mozilla-based products.

+The upstream project seems beset with "personality".
+They drop Mac support.
+Then they bring it back (Thanks dbsoft@github!).
+Classic extensions are thrown out.
+Then they are back.
+They have their Trotsky who was apparently running things, and then rage quit, burning down the farm behind him.

+But it has been my personally trusted browser since 2017.
+My initial attempt at interaction with upstream (a pull request to disable the BatteryManager API) resulted in dismissal and a threat (from Tobin?
+The origin repos have been removed from Github, so I would have to search my email archives).
+Moonchild finally saw the light and removed it in 2020.
+I don't remember if I also submitted my patch to remove canvas.toDataURL, but a month later Moonchild added an option to poison the data.

 # My mods

 My intents are among others to compile Pale Moon for the Mac and to frustrate access to information that is not obviously the concern of a web browser.
 I also take a hostile position with respect to advertisements.

 Blocked APIs: